-Through the ages, scholars and organizational development consultants have pursued the essence of TL.
+Through the ages, scholars and organizational development consultants have pursued the essence of transformational leadership.
 This paper argues that to be truly transformational, leadership qualities must be grounded in high levels of EI.
-The five established components of TL (idealized influence, attitude and behavior, inspirational motivation, intellectual stimulation, and individualized consideration) have been juxtaposed with indicators of EI to demonstrate that when led by a transformational leader, the members of an organization naturally exhibit OCB.
-The literature on TL, EI, and OCB are all interlinked, and an attempt has been made to study the relationship that exists between them.
-We begin by discussing TL.
+The five established components of TL (idealized influence, attitude & behavior, inspirational motivation, intellectual stimulation and individualized consideration) have been juxtaposed with indicators of EI, to demonstrate that when led by a transformational leader, the members of an organization naturally exhibit organizational citizenship behavior.
+The literature on TL, EI and OCB are all interlinked, and an attempt has been made to study the relationship that exists between them.
+We begin by discussing transformational leadership.